 Nope!
 It’s Free!
 We do sell RunTheBoro T-shirts, stickers, and magnets of which a portion of the sales goes toward supporting the Greenway Water Fund.
 Purchasing T-shirts, stickers, and/or magnets is totally optional.
 We also accept donations of physical flats of water as well as monetary donations for the Greenway Water Fund.
 You can also make monetary donations to the Greenway Water Fund by Clicking Here.

 (The 2019 RunTheBoro T-shirt)

 Each run will begin at a different location around the city.
 Click here for the start locations for each date.
 The runs will start promptly at 7:00am.
 Arrive at the location by 6:45am to find your Pace Guide Leader (they’ll be holding signs), hear the announcements, and for the group picture.

 Where Will We Run?

 The runs will explore Downtown Greensboro and over 20 of it’s beautiful surrounding neighborhoods as well as 4 of Greensboro’s awesome greenways.
 Each week we’ll explore a different area of the city.
-There will also be a special “Theme” runs such as the “Monument Run” the “City of Murals Run” and “Eat Fresh and Local” run.
+There will also be special “Theme” runs such as the “Monument Run” and the “City of Murals Run.”

-How Will I Receive the Historial Information About Each Weekly Route?
+How Will I Receive the Historical Information About Each Weekly Route?